According to Ahrefs, 90.63% of all pages will never get any organic traffic from Google.

 This is extremely important for SEO because these issues can hinder your site by not showing your URLs to users when they search for a keyword on Google.
-The fewer coverage issues a website has, the more visible it will be and found on Google.
+The fewer coverage issues a website has, the more visible it will be and found on Google search results.

 The feedback for coverage issues is placed into 4 categories by Google: valid, valid with warnings, excluded, and error.

 - Valid pages are pages that are indexed well.